-- Not my first H2HC

 - Security Engineer

 - Hardware, Embedded, Telco, +OT

 - Work in OT Security in Germany

-- And get to break really cool stuff!
+And get to break really cool stuff!

 - Had a short break from offensive

 - And did incident response

 - Finally, back to offensive work

-- Finally, back in Brazil!
+- More or less...

 Railway - Steam, Noise and a lot of fun